neuromorphic-polito/spikify/docs/index.rst

 .. grid:: 1 1 2 2
    :gutter: 2

-   .. grid-item-card:: :octicon:`plug;1.5em;sd-mr-1 fill-primary` Signal-to-Spike Transformation
+   .. grid-item-card:: :octicon:`webhook;1.5em;sd-mr-1 fill-primary` Signal-to-Spike Transformation

-      Transform raw signals into spikes by choosing from a variety of encoding algorithms tailored to different data characteristics and application needs.
+      Transform raw signals into spikes with encoding algorithms tailored to different data characteristics and application needs.

    .. grid-item-card:: :octicon:`gear;1.5em;sd-mr-1 fill-primary` Custom Encoding

-      Select and apply your preferred encoding algorithm with ease, giving you full control over how raw signals are converted into spikes.
+      Select the encoding algorithm that best suits your needs and apply it with ease and full control.

-   .. grid-item-card:: :octicon:`globe;1.5em;sd-mr-1 fill-primary` Advanced Filtering
+   .. grid-item-card:: :octicon:`sliders;1.5em;sd-mr-1 fill-primary` Filtering

       Leverage optional filtering inspired by the human cochlea to preprocess your signals, enhancing the quality and relevance of the generated spikes.

-   .. grid-item-card:: :octicon:`light-bulb;1.5em;sd-mr-1 fill-primary` SNN Integration
+   .. grid-item-card:: :octicon:`command-palette;1.5em;sd-mr-1 fill-primary` SNN Integration

       Directly feed the generated spikes into spiking neural network models, ensuring a smooth and efficient workflow from signal to network.

-   .. grid-item-card:: :octicon:`graph;1.5em;sd-mr-1 fill-primary` Future-Ready for NeuroBench
+   .. grid-item-card:: :octicon:`light-bulb;1.5em;sd-mr-1 fill-primary` High Flexibility

-      Planned integration with NeuroBench as a preprocessing algorithm will make “spikify” an essential tool in the SNN research ecosystem.
+      Whether you’re working with real-time or offline data, spikify offers the flexibility you need for your SNN application.

-   .. grid-item-card:: :octicon:`rocket;1.5em;sd-mr-1 fill-primary` High Flexibility
+   .. grid-item-card:: :octicon:`rocket;1.5em;sd-mr-1 fill-primary` Try it with NIR and NeuroBench

-      Whether you’re working with real-time data or offline signals, “spikify” offers high flexibility and performance, making it an ideal choice for diverse spiking neural network applications.
+      Empower your end-to-end design with deployment and benchmarking tools: integrate spikify with NIR and NeuroBench.

 ----------------